meyerjac/github-api/README.md

 ## Technologies Used

-_This Javascript project uses JS, CSS, HTML, but focuses on the uses of front-end and back-end project managers, npm and bower are the main ones _
+_This Javascript project uses JS, CSS, HTML, but focuses on the uses of front-end and back-end project managers, npm and bower _

 ### License